HomeReviewsFireplaceBest Gas Fireplace Insert (Reviews 2023)

 Our Take Away

-For all the reasons we favor the Peterson Big Stack 24″ Gas Log Insert, we recommend the Post-Oak log set, which, unless the log sets were side-by-side, is sure to satisfy most buyers equally.
+For all the reasons we favor the Peterson Big Stack 24″ Gas Log Insert, we recommend the Post-Oak log set.
+Unless the log sets were side-by-side, they would satisfy most buyers equally.

 Post-Oak 24″ Gas Log Insert – “Best Value”